thecamels/zabbix/README.md

 - In Templates there are XML files ready to import using Zabbix GUI
 - In zabbix_agentd.conf.d there are custom User Parameters (need to be installed on agent)

 Templates was tested on Red Hat 5.x, 6.x and CentOS 5.x, 6.x.
 Common UserParameter were added to ```zabbix_agentd.conf.d/linux.conf``` file.
 Please add it to your own Zabbix Agent installation.
+Sometimes you need to use SUDO for UserParameter.
+All rules are in file ```sudoers.d/zabbix```.

 Please let us know if you have any questions or concerns.